WeisongZhao/rl_positivity_sim/README.md

 In the machine learning or convex optimization field, before establishing a model, we always start by asking ourselves, is this problem convex, is there a global optimal value.
 If there is no noise, then the `x` and `y` can be **one–to–one correspondence**.
 No matter what method we use, we just need to find `Ax` that is absolutely equal to `y`.

-There are many solutions, including the Bayesian-based Richardson-Lucy deconvolution, which will be discussed below.
+There are many solutions, including the `Bayesian-based Richardson-Lucy deconvolution`, which will be discussed below.

 If the computing power is sufficient, even **particle swarm (PSO)** or **genetic algorithm (GA)** are effective choices.
 We can define the x is the parameters to be optimized for GA/PSO, and the optimization will stop when find `x` for `Ax – y = 0`.

 ## Frequentism and Bayesianism for the Richardson-Lucy (RL) deconvolution